gofrs/uuid/README.md

 * Version 7, a k-sortable id based on timestamp with variable precision  (draft-peabody-dispatch-new-uuid-format, RFC-4122)

 The v6 and v7 IDs are **not** considered a part of the stable API, and may be subject to behavior or API changes as part of minor releases to this package.
-They will be updated as the draft RFC changes, and will become stable if and when the draft RFC is adopted into RFC-4122
+They will be updated as the draft RFC changes, and will become stable if and when the draft RFC is accepted.

 ## Project History